pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

     Args:
-        dataset (Dataset): The dataset to create a dataloader for. tokenizer (AutoTokenizer): The tokenizer to use.
+        dataset (Dataset): The dataset to create a dataloader for. do_shuffle (bool): Whether the dataset should be shuffled or not. batch_size (int): The batch size to use.
-        is_train (bool): Whether the dataset is for training.

     Returns:
         DataLoader: The dataloader.